 6. Krishnastami festival (September) in Nepal.

-Lord Krishna was born at midnight on the eighth days of the dark moon of August.
-To celebrate the birthday of Hindu god, devotees flock to the Krishna Mandir in Patan on a preceding day.
+Lord Krishna was born at midnight on the eighth day of the dark moon of August.
+To celebrate the birthday of the Hindu god, devotees flock to the Krishna Mandir in Patan on a preceding day.
 There, men and women from far away gather around the 17th-century temple and sit in vigil waiting for the midnight hour.
 Furthermore, euphoric prayers and incantations fill the air, and small oil lamps are lit as a mark of felicitation and devotion to the deity.
 Lord Krishna’s image is taken around the city in a procession accompanied by joyous crowds of followers and musical bands.

 7. Teej or women festivals (September) in Nepal.

 Teej festival celebrate three-day-long in Nepal.
 Dancing with folk songs, and the red color of women’s wedding sarees dominate the day of Teej, a Hindu festival of womanhood.
 The day recalls the heavenly occasion when Parbati, daughter of the Himalayas, won the hand of Lord Shiva after severe meditation and fasting.
 Women festival in Nepal is popular as a Haritalika Teej.
 It is a very important festival for Hindu women and it happens in September every year.
 Married or unmarried both women put on their bridal wear which is a red sari and put on their best makeup to look stunningly beautiful.